Posterior Meta-Replay for Continual Learning: Methods

-Note, that variational inference commonly resorts to optimizing an objective consisting of a data-dependent term and a \textit{prior-matching term} $\text{KL} \!\left(q_{\bm{\theta}}(\mathbf{W}) \mid\mid p(\mathbf{W})\right)$.
-Estimating the \textit{prior-matching term} when using implicit distributions is not straightforward since we do not have analytic access to the density nor the entropy of $q_{\bm{\theta}^{(t)}}(\mathbf{W})$, the use of implicit distributions as approximate posteriors introduces a problem when trying to optimize this \textit{prior-matching term}, which can be written as an expectation over the log density ratio $\log q_{\bm{\theta}^{(t)}}(\mathbf{W}) - \log p(\mathbf{W})$.
-One approach to overcome the problem is adversarial variational Bayes (AVB, SM \ref{sm:sec:avb}, \citet{geiger:avb}), which introduces an auxiliary network to approximate the log density ratio inside the \textit{prior-matching term}.
-While powerful on low-dimensional problems, this approach relies on minimax optimization and suffers from serious scalability issues in our experiments.
-As alternative, the spectral Stein gradient estimator (SSGE, SM \ref{sm:sec:ssge}, \citet{shi:ssge}) is based on the insight that direct access to the log-density is not required, but only to its gradient with respect to $\mathbf{W}$.
+Variational inference commonly resorts to optimizing an objective consisting of a data-dependent term and a \textit{prior-matching term} $\text{KL} \!\left(q_{\bm{\theta}}(\mathbf{W}) \mid\mid p(\mathbf{W})\right)$.
+Estimating the \textit{prior-matching term} when using implicit distributions is not straightforward since we do not have analytic access to the density nor the entropy of $q_{\bm{\theta}^{(t)}}(\mathbf{W})$.
+To overcome this challenge, we resort to the spectral Stein gradient estimator (SSGE, SM \ref{sm:sec:ssge}, \cite{shi:ssge}).
+This method is based on the insight that direct access to the log-density is not required, but only to its gradient with respect to $\mathbf{W}$.
 Noticing that this quantity appears in Stein's identity, the authors consider a spectral decomposition of the term and use the Nyström method to approximate the eigenfunctions.
 We test an alternative method for dealing with implicit distributions in the SM that is based on estimating the log-density ratio (SM \ref{sm:sec:avb}).

-Another issue introduced by the use of implicit distributions is the fact that the support of $q_{\bm{\theta}^{(t)}}(\mathbf{W})$ is limited to a low-dimensional manifold when using an inflating architecture for \textsc{WG}, which causes the \textit{prior-matching term} to be ill-defined.
-To overcome this, we investigate the use of small noise perturbations to the outputs of the \textsc{WG} (SM \ref{sm:sec:pr:implicit}).
-As an alternative to the aforementioned methods to estimate the optimization objective, normalizing flows \cite{papamakarios2019nf:review} can be utilized as \textsc{WG} architectures to gain analytic access to $q_{\bm{\theta}^{(t)}}(\mathbf{W})$ at the cost of architectural constraints such as invertibility.
+As an additional challenge introduced by the use of implicit distributions, the support of $q_{\bm{\theta}^{(t)}}(\mathbf{W})$ is limited to a low-dimensional manifold when using an inflating architecture for \textsc{WG}, causing the \textit{prior-matching term} to be ill-defined.
+To overcome this, we investigate the use of small noise perturbations in \textsc{WG} outputs (SM \ref{sm:sec:kl:support}).
+Normalizing flows \cite{papamakarios2019nf:review} can also be utilized as \textsc{WG} architectures to gain analytic access to $q_{\bm{\theta}^{(t)}}(\mathbf{W})$, albeit at the cost of architectural constraints such as invertibility.

-\paragraph{Task inference.} Every system with task-specific solutions requires knowledge about which task is being solved.
-In our framework, this amounts to selecting the correct task embedding to condition the \textsc{WG}.
-Although auxiliary systems can be used to infer task identity \cite{he2019what:how:framework, oswald:hypercl}, here we exploit predictive uncertainty, assuming task identity can be inferred from the input alone.